-In addition to receiving cash contributions, the Organization receives in-kind contributions from various donors which include professional services, legal services, printing of newsletters and brochures, advertising and other various goods.
+In addition to receiving cash contributions, the Organization receives nonfinancial asset contributions from various donors which include professional services, legal services, printing of newsletters and brochures, advertising and other various goods.
 It is the policy of the Organization to record the estimated fair value of certain in-kind donations as an expense in its financial statements and similarly increase contribution revenue by a like amount.
-Minimal in-kind contributions were received in 2021 and 2020.
+Minimal in-kind contributions were received in 2022 and 2021.